zoujiaqing/Signal-Server/README.md

 To-Do
 -----------------

-~~- Get Signal-Server to compile locally (figure out dependancies and whatnot)~~
+- ~~Get Signal-Server to compile locally (figure out dependancies and whatnot)~~

-~~- Get Signal-Server to start locally~~
+- ~~Get Signal-Server to start locally~~

-- Fill out `sample.yml` and `sample-secrets-bundle.yml`
+- Fill out `sample.yml` and `sample-secrets-bundle.yml` enough to get the server to run without crashing

     - Document what is required and what is optional

-    - Create Docker containers for all other servers and services that Signal-Server needs to run
+ - ~~Create Docker containers for all other servers and services that Signal-Server needs to run~~

-    - Add documentation on extra dependancies needed for said servers and services
+    - ~~Add documentation on extra dependancies needed for said servers and services~~

+    - Get Google Cloud to work and document it

+  - Confirm that the current Redis setup functions for storing information

+  - Convert all localhost configs to a real server that a client could connect to

+- Successfully get this fork of Signal-Server to connect to a fork of the android app

 - Create a bash script to automate the process

-    - Add short documentation on
+    - Add short documentation on using script once it is finished and server runs

-- Successfully get this fork of Signal-Server to connect to a fork of the android app

-- Add an example `sample.yml` and `sample-secrets-bundle.yml` with comments on what to fill out
+- Add an example `sample.yml` and `sample-secrets-bundle.yml` with shorthand comments on what to fill out